U.S., UK, France strike Syria to punish Assad for suspected poison gas use

 In Britain, May’s decision to strike without consulting parliament overturns an arrangement in place since the 2003 invasion of Iraq.
 Her predecessor David Cameron was politically hurt when he lost a parliamentary vote on whether to bomb Syria.

-Britain has led international condemnation of Russia, persuading more than 20 countries to expel Russian diplomats, over the poisoning with a nerve agent of a former Russian spy in England last month.
-May made clear that case was part of her calculus in ordering retaliation for chemical weapons in Syria.
+Britain has led international condemnation of Russia, persuading more than 20 countries to expel Russian diplomats in response to a nerve agent attack on a former Russian spy in England last month.
+May made clear that case was part of her calculus in ordering Saturday’s strikes.

 She argued on Saturday it was necessary to act quickly without waiting for parliament’s approval.
 Opposition leader Jeremy Corbyn accused her of following Trump, hugely unpopular in Britain, into battle without waiting for the evidence.